KehanGuo2/MolPuzzle/README.md

 </div>

+## 🔥 News
+- 2024.09: 🎉🎉 MolPuzzle has been accepted by NeurIPS 2024 Dataset and Benchmark Track as a spotlight!

 We present MolPuzzle, a benchmark comprising **234** instances of structure elucidation, which feature over **18,000 QA samples** presented in a sequential puzzle-solving process, involving three interlinked subtasks: **molecule understanding**, **spectrum interpretation**, and **molecule construction**.

 <div align="center">